What is a Brow Lift?

 Care must be taken during the first several weeks of recovery not to disturb incisions as they heal.
 Strenuous exercise that increases the heart rate to over 100 beats per minute needs to be postponed until incisions have healed and been observed by Dr. Schaffer.
 If you have questions about specific activities after a brow lift, please contact our office for assistance.

 Facial aging is inevitable and will continue after a cosmetic lift such as brow lift surgery.
 However, the improvements achieved in this procedure are expected to refresh the face for many years.
 A person who has had a brow lift may always look younger than their biological age.
+In my practice, the use of classical browlift has usually resulted in long lived improvement in apprearance.

 Brow lift surgery is an outpatient procedure that is generally considered very safe.
 Surgery should be conducted by a board-certified plastic surgeon who has demonstrated a track record of success through patient images and testimonials.